 If your wine laboratory has an aeration-oxidation setup, it is incredibly important to get the most out of your analyses by optimizing every step of the protocol.
 Ensuring that your wine temperature is at room temperature prior to running the analysis helps to provide accuracy and consistency in results.
 To ensure problems do not arise and to save yourself the time in troubleshooting, always check your solutions daily.
 Start your day by checking your 0.01N NaOH solution by titrating against 0.01N HCl.
 Prepare a standard SO₂ solution to calibrate your setup daily and assess the accuracy of your phosphoric acid and H2O2 solutions.
 Ensure your H2O2 is stored in the dark, in the fridge, and is always at the perfect starting color prior to analyses.

 Follow the above steps, and you can better optimize the SO2 management and quality of your wine.

 This article was written by Brittany Goldhawke

 PS: It is with great sadness that we say goodbye to Brittany as she leaves BarrelWise to pursue further education, and explore new opportunities.
-Brittany has contributed a great deal to the BarrelWise work on understanding the complexities of barrel ageing wine, and her blogs remain been some of the most visited, and appreciated pages on our website.
+Brittany has contributed a great deal to the BarrelWise work on understanding the complexities of barrel ageing wine and her blogs remain some of the most visited and appreciated pages on our website.
 We wish Brittany all the best in what is sure to be a stellar future career!